 The EOS M50 looks and feels very much like a miniature DSLR, right down to the viewfinder housing on the top where a DSLR pentaprism would be.
 There’s a grip on the front for a secure one-handed hold, though you do have to crook your index finger slightly to rest it on the shutter-release button and the surrounding control dial.
 A camera this small is bound to feel a little cramped here and there, and Canon has done well to keep the controls reasonable well spaced and accessible.

-The top plate is noticeably more sparse than the EOS M5’s, a reminder that this is a more beginner-orientated model.
-The main mode dial is smaller and there’s no exposure compensation dial, but neither of those is likely to matter very much for this camera’s intended audience.
-It’s aimed at first-time mirrorless camera users rather than experts.
+The top plate is pretty sparse, a reminder that this is a more beginner-orientated model.
+The main mode dial is quite small and there’s no exposure compensation dial, but neither of those is likely to matter very much for this camera’s intended audience.
+It’s aimed at first-time mirrorless camera users rather than experts and is still a good step up from the super-cheap Canon EOS M200 (opens in new tab).(opens in new tab)

 Round the back there’s a small four-way controller with a central Q/SET button.
 Canon hasn’t included a rotating control dial here, as it has on models like the EOS M5, which is a relief because these are usually tricky to spin without accidentally pressing them at the same time.